 Detailed Baseline Report

 This report should include the annual current energy consumption for the short-listed priority energy efficiency intervention, the specific details and number of facilities to be retrofitted, the projected energy and cost savings before the retrofit.
 Upon installation of new technologies, the baseline should be reviewed and the actual energy and cost savings determined.

-The baseline calculation should be determined from all relevant information, such as operating conditions, measurements of various system equipment, log book trends, historical data, and any previous test reports on the existing operating conditions of the municipality.
+The baseline and revised baseline calculation should be determined from all relevant information, such as operating conditions, measurements of various system equipment, log book trends, historical data, and any previous test reports on the existing operating conditions of the municipality.

 Energy Audit Report